 Similar to the BDBEE scenario, the UPS will provide power for the first 24 hours.
-After 24 hours however, the power to the UPS battery chargers will be switched to the FLEX DG.
+After 24 hours however, the power to the UPS battery chargers will either be switched to the FLEX generators evaluated for SA capability or a dedicated FLEX DG.

-Nitrogen bottles that will be located outside of the reactor building and in the immediate area of the ROS will be available to tie-in supplemental pneumatic sources.
+Similar to the BDBEE scenario, nitrogen bottles that will be located outside of the Reactor Building in the FLEX storage building will be available to tie-in supplemental pneumatic sources if the nitrogen bottles located in the Mechanical ROS become depleted.